 Construction site claims

-Construction sites can be full of hazards, and if you work on these sites’ accidents may occur.
+Construction and building sites can be full of hazards, and if you work on these sites’ accidents may occur.
 If you have an accident on a construction site that wasn’t your fault, then you may be able to claim compensation.

 The construction industry must provide a safe environment for both workers and visitors.
 They have a duty of care for their employees and must adhere to strict health and safety guidelines to ensure its safe for all.